-As a leader it requires a lot of time, thought and collaboration to support a 'thinking culture' amongst your team.
-Let's face it, no-one is motivated in their work when there is a 'push down' approach or a 'one size fits all' model.
-We know that these types of approaches do not create dynamic, evolving, thinking early childhood spaces!
+As a leader it requires a lot of time, thought and collaboration to support a thinking culture amongst your team.
+Let's face it, no-one is motivated in their work when there is a push down approach or a one size fits all model.
+We know these types of approaches do not create dynamic, evolving, thinking early childhood spaces!

-A commitment to a 'thinking culture' does not come in a nicely packaged box with a well laid out set of rules and activities to ‘make it work’ - there are no templates!
+A commitment to a thinking culture does not come in a nicely packaged box with a well laid out set of rules and activities to make it work - there are no templates!
 What it does require is a combination of complex skills, knowledge and dispositions to be cultivated by both leaders and teaching teams overall.
-This will mean that creating a SAFE ENVIRONMENT for your team to share their thinking is a top priority.
-Of course this no easy feat, but by far the most rewarding environment to be engaged in where the outcomes for children AND adults learning has the potential to be out of the box!
+This means creating a SAFE ENVIRONMENT for your team to share their thinking is a top priority.
+Of course this no easy feat, but by far the most rewarding environment to be engaged in where the outcomes for children AND the outcomes for adult learning have the potential to be out of the box!

-Ask powerful questions - create a positive tension when exploring pedagogy & practice - give your team something to think about!
+Ask powerful questions - Create a positive tension when exploring pedagogy and practice.
+Give your team something to think about

-Model thinking - talk out loud with your colleagues.
+Model thinking talking out loud with your colleagues

 Celebrate thinking in your space!

-In order to best engage what to do I also find it helpful to be aware of what NOT to do, the aspects that possibly limit a thinking culture?
-Being self aware and reflective of your leadership approach will offer you the best protection so limitations don't creep their way into your practice and erode your services potential?
+In order to best engage what to do I also find it helpful to be aware of what NOT to do.
+What aspects possibly limit a thinking culture?
+Being self aware and reflective of your leadership approach will offer you the best protection so limitations don't creep their way into your practice and erode your services potential.
 Here are a few pointers from my own experience:

-Try to 'sit with' tension, debate or idea's that are oppositional to your own.
+Try to sit with tension, debate or ideas oppositional to your own.

 I have come to the conclusion that creating a thinking culture is an absolute necessity in building strong, collaborative and innovation teams!

 So what can you embrace in your own practice to model, invite and activate thinking in your early childhood space?
 To leverage the power of thinking let me end with this video.
-It provides a visual narrative for 'thinking routines' - a practical framework that you can start to engage immediately!
+It provides a visual narrative for thinking routines - a practical framework you can start to engage with immediately!